sofiabsilva/learning-path/README.md

            - **Pset8**: Using google maps API and asynchronous javascript to make a web app where we can search for locations around the US by city name, state or postal-code or simply by looking around the map and clicking on markers, where a info box pops up with 10 news links (through a google news rss) for that location.
 This one had a lot of components that were rather complicated, but worth it!

       - [x] Week 10 : nothing this week hahah
-      - [ ] Week 11 : Final Project - In progress
+      - [x] Week 11 : Final Project - Groove Radio Chrome Extension
            - I chose to do a chrome extension, learn the rules and design and implement user interfaces, in this case for ["Groove Radio PT"](https://grooveradiopt.com/) my dad's online radio.
+           - Here's the [youtube video link](https://youtu.be/2XLHLEMcHtI) where I present it's features.
+           - Working on publishing the extension now.

 # Next Steps
    - Get Tubbie Arts website live and market it
+   - Learn React
    - Complete Front End Dev certification on Free Code Camp
    - Update protfolio and apply for jobs